jay28son/NFLFirstDownPredictor/README.md

 * Our Xgboost model achieved an accuracy of 70%, which is 18% better than our baseline accuracy.
 * Our model had difficulty classifying the pass and run play most likely due to the randomness of the NFL/ how past plays affect the next play/etc. However it also had difficulty classifying qb spikes, because those are dependent on time outs a team has and if the clock is still running, which are features we do not have in our dataset.
 * Create a model where imbalanced data replacement techniques were implemented
+* Look for more data where more features are available, eg: Formation of offense, weather of the day.